PDO Thread for Lip Lift Treatments

 PDO thread – 2010 until NOW

-The most genius innovations often employ a solution that was hiding right under our noses the whole time and a material called polydioxanone is a great example of this.
+The most genius innovations often employ a solution that was hiding right under our noses the whole time and a material called polydioxanone3 is a great example of this.
 Developed in 1982, this mono-filament suture was both synthetic and the FIRST fully-absorbable suture around!

 Not only did it dissolve, but the thin monofilament was easier to put into place, minimized the chances of tissue reactivity, and significantly lowered the chances of infection.
 Now, when we say it’s absorbable, we really mean it – these sutures naturally dissolve within 4 to 6 months, courtesy of your own immune system.